Abinaya-Ramanathan/central360-backend/src/migrations/README.md

 ## For Existing Databases

 If you have an existing database:
+- Run `003_consolidated_incremental_updates.sql` to apply all incremental updates
+- This file is safe to run multiple times (uses IF NOT EXISTS checks)
-- Your database should already be up to date
+- It will update your database to match the latest schema
-- Individual migrations have already been applied
-- No action needed

 ## Schema Changes

-All schema changes are now consolidated into `001_complete_schema.sql`.
-The file includes:
+All schema changes are now consolidated into:
+- `001_complete_schema.sql` - Complete schema for new installations
+- `003_consolidated_incremental_updates.sql` - Incremental updates for existing databases

+Both files include:
 - Table definitions
-- Column definitions with all recent additions
+- Column definitions with all recent additions (including boxes columns, unit columns, etc.)
 - Indexes for query performance
 - Foreign key relationships
-- Check constraints
+- Check constraints (including Boxes in unit constraints)

 ## Maintenance

 When adding new features:
 1. Update `001_complete_schema.sql` with new tables/columns
+2. Update `003_consolidated_incremental_updates.sql` with incremental changes
-2. Update this README if needed
+3. Update this README if needed
-3. Document the changes in commit messages
+4. Document the changes in commit messages